eskim03/summer-2024-meme-classification/README.md

-Visualization of the image and text embeddings by class:
+Visualization of the text (left) and image (right) embeddings by class:

 <img src = 'class.png' width = 800>